-Thomas Monaghan - National Programme Director at Healthcare Improvement Scotland
+Thomas Monaghan - Portfolio Lead at Healthcare Improvement Scotland

 I’ve been part of Healthcare Improvement Scotland’s ihub since 2015 when I joined to lead the newly-commissioned Living Well in Communities improvement programmes.
 I started my career in biomedical research before transferring my scientific approach and data skills to improvement in 2007.
 I have worked on projects in a range of sectors, including social housing, social care, community-based care and planned secondary care and have held different improvement roles, such as a data analyst, improvement advisor and leading national improvement programmes.
-In 2019 I became the National Programme Director for Access QI to lead the programme through its prototyping phase.
+In 2019 I joined Access QI to lead the programme through its prototyping phase.

 Colette Dryden - Improvement Advisor at Healthcare Improvement Scotland